emmt/ScientificCameras.jl/README.md

 Note that you may choose different settings (for instance, a smaller ROI) and that not all these settings may be available for the considered camera.
-To figure out the current settings, you can use `get*` methods (for instance, `getspeed(cam)` yields the current number of frames per seconds and exposure time).
-As general rules: the `set*!(cam, ...)` methods shall return the actual settings which may ony be a proxy of what has been required and these methods shall throw a `ScientificCameras.NotImplementedException` when a specific setting is not impleneted (so that you can specifically catch it).
+To figure out the current settings, you can use `get*` methods (for instance, `getspeed(cam)` yields the current number of frames per second and exposure time).
+As a general rule, the `set*!(cam, ...)` methods shall return the actual settings which may be only a proxy of what has been required and these methods shall throw a `ScientificCameras.NotImplementedException` when a specific setting is not implemented (so that you can specifically catch it).

 ### Reading a given number of images

-Assuming you have a connected and configured camera, its time to read images.
+Assuming you have a connected and configured camera instance, say `cam`, it is time to read images.
+Reading a given number of images is done by something
-To read a given number of images, use:
+like:

 ```julia
 imgs = read(cam, UInt8, 10)
 ```

-which read 10 images of pixel type `UInt8` and return them as a vector of images.
+which reads 10 images of pixel type `UInt8` and return them as a vector of images.
 Each image is a Julia array whose element type is the pixel type and the dimensions those of the chosen region of interest (ROI).
 It is however possible that the first dimension (the *width*) be different to that of the ROI